dotnet/dotnet-console-games/README.md

 #### Want To Contribute?

-This repository welcome contributions. :) Notice anything you think can be improved?
+This repository welcomes contributions. :) Notice anything you think can be improved?
 Have a console game you want to share?
 Just fork the repo, make your changes, and open a pull request.